NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

-For the single node couchbase server two redundant copies get loaded, subset mv_gfs_grid2obs_vsdb and mv_gfs_grid2obs_vsdb1 This resulted in 63,576,906 documents which represents 190,822 raw vsdb records in the single node couchbase server for a database disk space of 132GB and a raw disk space of 284GB.
+For the single node couchbase server two redundant copies get loaded, subset mv_gfs_grid2obs_vsdb and mv_gfs_grid2obs_vsdb1 This resulted in 63,576,906 documents which represents 190,822 raw vsdb files in the single node couchbase server for a database disk space of 132GB and a raw disk space of 284GB.
 This is data compression (due to schema not actual compression) of around 36%.

-The cluster was loaded with twice as much data in order to see how it impacted the query times.
-The cluster had 128,342,347 documents representing 381,644 records and which consumed 578GB of disk database space representing 764GB of raw disk.
+The cluster got loaded with twice as much data in order to see how it impacted the query times.
+The cluster had 128,342,347 documents representing 381,644 files and which consumed 578GB of disk database space representing 764GB of raw disk.
 This is a data reduction of 25%.
 The lower data compression rate, relative to the raw data, is probably due to this data being more redundant.
-There are four copies of the same data which means that the header section is replicated 4 times for the data set, relative to the raw data.
+There are four copies of the same data which means that the header section got replicated 4 times for the data set, relative to the raw data.

 Because of the couchbase schema each couchbase document represents more than one data record.
 Each document has all the